PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 To add your new layer to the project, edit the `BBLAYERS` variable in the `bblayers.conf` file.
 The value of the `BBLAYERS` variable is the list of layers to include in the project.
 Add your layer to that list.
+Make sure you edit the file from the branch or tag of mbl-config on which you are basing your project.

 For example, after adding `meta-mbl-project-example`, the `BBLAYERS` variable definition might look like: